stefanoturcarelli/stefanoturcarelli/README.md

 # Hello there!

-I'm Stefano, a passionate Software Developer student 💻, proudly calling Winnipeg, Manitoba, Canada 🍁, my second home.
-I've always been fascinated by technology and the incredible ways it can improve people's lives.
-My journey in software development has been quite an adventure, filled with its fair share of challenges and rewards.
+I'm Stefano, a dedicated Software Developer 💻, proudly based in Winnipeg, Manitoba, Canada 🍁.
+My passion for technology drives me to create impactful solutions that enhance people's lives.

 <br>

 ## About Me

-🎓 Studying at the [Manitoba Institute of Trades and Technology](https://mitt.ca/) to become a Software Developer.
+🎓 **Education:** I recently graduated from the [Manitoba Institute of Trades and Technology (MITT)](https://mitt.ca/) with a focus on software development.
+My time at MITT equipped me with a strong foundation in both front-end and back-end technologies, and I’m excited to apply these skills in the professional world.

-🔧 Currently interning at Bit Space Development, working on a project using technologies like React TypeScript, React-Three/Fiber, MySQL, phpMyAdmin, Docker, and Next.js.
+🔧 **Professional Experience:** I recently completed an internship at Bit Space Development, where I was actively involved in a cutting-edge project.
+I worked with a diverse tech stack including React TypeScript, Redux Toolkit, Three.js, React-Three/Fiber, MySQL, phpMyAdmin, Docker, and Next.js.
+This experience allowed me to apply my skills in real-world scenarios, collaborate with a talented team, and contribute meaningfully to the development process.

-While at [MITT](https://mitt.ca), I've been diving into various projects that have pushed my skills to new heights.
-Currently, I'm working on an exciting side project with [IleanaEcheverria](https://github.com/IleanaEcheverria) and [bulga138](https://github.com/bulga138), where we're crafting a mobile app.
-My endgame is to become a full-stack web developer, and I'm making steady progress.
-Right now, I'm digging deep into web technologies like HTML, CSS, and JavaScript, and I'm especially into React and MySQL for our side project.
+🚀 **Side Projects:** Beyond my formal education and internship, I’m continuing to collaborate with [IleanaEcheverria](https://github.com/IleanaEcheverria) and [bulga138](https://github.com/bulga138) on a mobile app project.
+This project is pushing my abilities further into full-stack development, with a strong focus on modern web technologies like HTML, CSS, JavaScript, and React Native.
+Each project I undertake is a step closer to my goal of becoming a well-rounded full-stack web developer.

+🎒 **Ongoing Learning:** I’m committed to continuous learning, whether it’s through mastering new technologies, refining my coding practices, or engaging with the development community.
+Staying up-to-date in this rapidly evolving field is a priority for me as I move forward in my career.

-When I'm not immersed in code, you'll find me exploring new places as an avid traveler.
-I love capturing moments through photography, and my love for movies and videography knows no bounds.
-My diverse interests and dedication to technology make me a unique individual in software development.
+🌍 **Beyond Coding:** When I’m not coding, I love to explore new places, capturing the world through my lens as an avid traveler and photographer.
+My passion for movies and videography complements my creative side, adding a unique perspective to my approach in tech.

 <br>